mheberger/delineator/README.md

 (e.g., Hawaii, the Azores).
 Delineation will fail silently for outlet points in these areas.

-## Algorithm details
+## Algorithm

-`delineator` combines three techniques to achieve speed and low memory use:
+The `delineator` combines three techniques to achieve speed and low memory use compared to traditional raster watershed delineation methods:

-1. **Hybrid raster/vector approach**: vector unit catchments handle the bulk of the upstream area; raster flow-direction grids refine only the home catchment around the outlet.
+1. **Hybrid raster/vector approach**: vector unit catchments handle the bulk of the upstream area; raster methods refine only the home catchment around the outlet.
 2. **Hierarchical Spatial Aggregation**: pre-computed nested catchments at five size levels (L0–L4) minimize the number of polygons that must be dissolved at